Lab Members

 Stacey Pedraza

-Undergraduate Research Technician and HERC Fellow from 2020-2022
+Undergraduate Research Technician and HERC Fellow from 2020-2022.
+Currently a PhD student at the University of Rochester.

 MirandaStriluk_photo.jpeg